 Tech Tools for Coffee Shops:

 Inventory management software is used to prevent overstock and shortages, and track inventory turnover.
 This allows you to monitor and track goods, materials, sales, orders, deliveries, and production-related documents.
-We recommend Backstore and Odoo Inventory for coffee shops.
+We recommend Odoo Inventory for coffee shops.

 2. POS Systems.